📖 Syllabus

 All homeworks must be submitted by 11:59PM Ann Arbor time on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete a homework on its original due date (or if you forgot about it).
-But slip days are also meant for things like the internet going down at 11:58PM just as you go to submit your homework.
-Slip days are meant to be used in exceptional circumstances, so you probably should not need to use all 6, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out.
-The earlier you let us know that something’s going on, the more we can do to help, so please reach out.
+But slip days are also meant for things like the internet going down at 11:58PM just as you go to submit your homework, or if you are sick and have fallen behind with the material.

 Slip days are applied automatically at the end of the semester, and you don’t need to ask in order to use one.
 It’s your responsibility to keep track of how many you have left.
-If you’ve run out of slip days and submit an assignment late, that homework may still be graded, but you will receive a 0 on it when we calculate grades at the end of the semester.
+If you’ve run out of slip days and submit an assignment late, that homework may still be graded, but you will receive a 0 on it when we calculate overall grades at the end of the semester.

 Regrade Requests